63731-coder/Medical-Secure/README.md

 > **Note**: The default client secret is already configured in `.env` from the imported realm configuration.

-5. **For Patients:**
-   - View your medical records
-   - Manage access permissions for doctors
-   - Upload your own medical records

 ### Database Connection Issues
 - Ensure Docker services are running: `docker ps`
 - Check if PostgreSQL is accessible: `docker logs medical-postgres`